Zalasus/opendrakan/README.md

 [![Build Status](https://travis-ci.org/Zalasus/opendrakan.svg?branch=master)](https://travis-ci.org/Zalasus/opendrakan)

+__Update 2022/01/05__: I realize that there hasn't been an update on this project for quite some time.
+This is mostly on me, with the world going crazy due to COVID, stuff in my life going wrong and my new job taking a toll on my time and motivation.
+That being said, this project is *not dead*.
+Most recently I started a full rewrite in Rust.
+I'm not sure if that'll lead me somewhere, but for now it keeps me coming back to OpenDrakan, and that's worth something, I guess.

 A project to reverse-engineer and recreate Surreal Software's Riot Engine with the ultimate goal to be able to run the game *Drakan: Order of the Flame* on a modern GNU/Linux system.